 Via his account on Twitter, Arrington had the following thoughts to share on his timeline:

-Again, this was to be expected, especially with a guy like LaVar, who possesses a very strong and colorful personality.
+Again, this was to be expected.
+That goes double for LaVar, who possesses a very strong and colorful personality.

 When you have a family this close, ripping it apart from the seams is going to lead to more controversy.

 But Joyner and the Board of Trustees clearly felt there was no other choice.
-It would be wise for them to chime in and provide more insight, but they’ll likely avoid the spotlight like they have over the last few months.
+It would be wise for them to chime in and provide more insight.
+However, they are likely to avoid the spotlight, as they have over the last few months.

-Whatever happens, this is the current decision, and it’s taking a lot of heat.
+Whatever happens, this is the current decision.
+It is just taking a lot of heat.

-Penn Staters around the globe will either have to live with it and attempt to embrace it, and if not, they’ll have to cut ties with the PSU family, much like LaVar Arrington has claimed that he will do.
+Penn Staters around the globe will either have to live with it and attempt to embrace it.
+If not, they’ll have to cut ties with the PSU family, much like LaVar Arrington has claimed that he will do.